3 Ways to Get B2B Content Out of Your Own Company

 Creating content is not an easy thing, as shown in Marketing Profs and CMI's survey.
 It's one of the bigger worries B2B companies have.
 With these three tips, you should be well on your way to keeping your content pipeline full.
 You just have to know where to look.

 Julia Borgini helps Geeks sell their stuff.
 She writes engaging website content for B2B Technology companies with Spacebarpress.
-A computer Geek long before she became a professional writer, she's been fascinated by technology since the early days of video games & computer programming, and well before the Internet.
+A computer Geek long before she became a professional writer, she's been fascinated by technology since the early days of video games, and well before the Internet.

 Other Posts by Julia Borgini